Tell Your Friends & Family Where to Go - And Stay - When Visiting

 Show those out-of-towners what Chattanooga is all about by taking them to one of the incredible waterfalls such as Foster Falls or Cloudland Canyon; hiking to scenic overlooks including Sunset or Snooper’s Rocks; paddling on the Tennessee River downtown or the incredibly scenic Tennessee River Gorge; or climbing and bouldering at Stone Fort, T-Wall, or Rocktown that all offer some of the top climbing in the country.

-Explore Outdoor Art and the Walnut Street Bridge
+Explore Outdoor Art & The Walnut Street Bridge

 Chattanooga is known for its eclectic pieces of art—and some can be found in unexpected places.
 Check out all the incredible sculptures around the Hunter Museum of American Art, Bluff View Art District, Sculpture Fields at Montague Park, Passageways, and Main Terrain Park.
 Everyone who visits Chattanooga MUST cross the Tennessee River by walking across the Walnut Street Bridge to experience some of the best scenic views of the surrounding mountains.